City of London: Governance

-The city has a unique political status in the world, a legacy of its uninterrupted integrity as a corporate city since the Anglo-Saxon period and its singular relationship with the Crown.
-Historically its system of government was not unusual, but it was not reformed by the Municipal Reform Act 1835 and little changed by later reforms, so that it is the only local government in the UK where elections are not run on the basis of one vote for every adult citizen.
+The City has a unique political status, a legacy of its uninterrupted integrity as a corporate city since the Anglo-Saxon period and its singular relationship with the Crown.
+Historically its system of government was not unusual, but it was not reformed by the Municipal Corporations Act 1835 and little changed by later reforms, so that it is the only local government in the UK where elections are not run on the basis of one vote for every adult citizen.

 It is administered by the City of London Corporation, headed by the Lord Mayor of London (not to be confused with the separate Mayor of London, an office created only in the year 2000), which is responsible for a number of functions and has interests in land beyond the city's boundaries.
 Unlike other English local authorities, the corporation has two council bodies: the (now largely ceremonial) Court of Aldermen and the Court of Common Council.
 The Court of Aldermen represents the wards, with each ward (irrespective of size) returning one alderman.
 The chief executive of the Corporation holds the ancient office of Town Clerk of London.

-The city is a ceremonial county which has a Commission of Lieutenancy headed by the Lord Mayor instead of a Lord-Lieutenant and has two Sheriffs instead of a High Sheriff (see list of Sheriffs of London), quasi-judicial offices appointed by the livery companies, an ancient political system based on the representation and protection of trades (guilds).
+The City is a ceremonial county which has a Commission of Lieutenancy headed by the Lord Mayor instead of a Lord-Lieutenant and has two Sheriffs instead of a High Sheriff (see list of Sheriffs of London), quasi-judicial offices appointed by the livery companies, an ancient political system based on the representation and protection of trades (craft guilds).
 Senior members of the livery companies are known as liverymen and form the Common Hall, which chooses the lord mayor, the sheriffs and certain other officers.

 Wards

-The city is made up of 25 wards.
+The City is made up of 25 wards.
 They are survivors of the medieval government system that allowed a very local area to exist as a self-governing unit within the wider city.
 They can be described as electoral/political divisions; ceremonial, geographic and administrative entities; sub-divisions of the city.
-Each ward has an Alderman, who until the mid-1960s held office for life but since put themselves up for re-election at least every 6 years, and are the only directly elected Aldermen in the United Kingdom.
-Wards continue to have a Beadle, an ancient position which is now largely ceremonial whose main remaining function is the running of an annual Wardmote of electors, representatives and officials.
+Each ward has an Alderman, who until the mid-1960s held office for life but since put themselves up for re-election at least every six years, and are the only directly elected Aldermen in the United Kingdom.
+Wards continue to have a Beadle, an ancient position which is now largely ceremonial and whose main remaining function is the running of an annual Wardmote of electors, representatives and officials.
 At the Wardmote the ward's Alderman appoints at least one Deputy for the year ahead, and Wardmotes are also held during elections.
 Each ward also has a Ward Club, which is similar to a residents' association.

 The wards are ancient and their number has changed three times since time immemorial: